Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Introduction

 \section{Introduction}

-The rapid rise in Intelligent Vehicles (IVs) has captured global interest~\cite{Part0, Part1, Part2, motionplanning}, driven by their growing appeal for enhanced convenience, safety benefits, and commercial potential.
-With the rapid development of autonomous driving technology in recent years, depth estimation has received increasingly more attention.
+With the rapid development of robotics and autonomous driving technology in recent years, depth estimation has received increasingly more attention.
 As a bridge connecting the 2D images and the 3D environments, depth estimation aims to recover the dense 3D representations from 2D images.
-Monocular depth estimation~\cite{eigen2015predicting,eigen2014depth,saxena2008make3d,liu2015deep,laina2016deeper,xu2018structured,hu2019revisiting,yin2019enforcing, fu2018deep, monovit, liu2022self} aims to get the depth map of a single image, which either uses LiDAR points as the target depth or learns from monocular videos in a self-supervised manner.
+Monocular depth estimation~\cite{eigen2014depth,monodepth2, monovit, duan2023diffusiondepth} aims to get the depth map of a single image, which either uses LiDAR points as the target depth or learns from monocular videos in a self-supervised manner.
 Although significant progress has been made for monocular depth estimation in the past decade, existing methods are mainly performed on only a few driving scenes, mostly KITTI datasets~\cite{kitti}.
-Stereo matching~\cite{mayer2016large, pang2017cascade, liang2018learning, guo2019group, xu2020aanet, tankovich2021hitnet,wang2020fadnet, kendall2017end,chang2018pyramid,khamis2018stereonet,zhang2019ga, yang2019hierarchical, cheng2020hierarchical, Li_2021_ICCV, 10266778, tong2022adaptive} attempts to predict the disparity between the left and right camera images, where a large overlap between the stereo images are essentially assumed.
+Stereo matching~\cite{chang2018pyramid, guo2023openstereo, guo2024lightstereo} attempts to predict the disparity between the left and right camera images, where a large overlap between the stereo images is assumed.
 Though these methods achieve impressive performance for depth estimation, their receptive fields are limited to a small fraction of the entire 3D environment (usually less than $180^\circ$).